Richard Kollmar: Career

 After moving to New York City and procuring steady work on radio commercials, Kollmar appeared in the Broadway plays Knickerbocker Holiday (1938) and Too Many Girls (1939).
-Kollmar, along with Cy Walter and Jimmy Dobson, composed the song I’ll Never Tire of You.
-It was performed by the Sam Donahue Orchestra on November 12, 1941 during a recording session at Bluebird Records.
+Kollmar, along with Cy Walter and Jimmy Dobson, composed the song I'll Never Tire of You.
+It was performed by the Sam Donahue Orchestra on November 12, 1941, during a recording session at Bluebird Records.

 After becoming a Broadway producer, Kollmar hired Fats Waller to compose the 1943 musical Early to Bed.
 This episode in Kollmar's career was recalled in a 2016 essay about Waller by John McWhorter, an American academic and linguist who is associate professor of English and Comparative Literature at Columbia University.
 Even as late as 1943, the idea of a black composer writing the score for a standard-issue white show was unheard of.
 When Broadway performer and producer Richard Kollmar began planning Early to Bed, his original idea was for Waller to perform in it as a comic character, not to write the music.
 Waller was, after all, as much a comedian as a musician. ...

 Kollmar's original choice for composer [of Early to Bed] was Ferde Grofé, best known as the orchestrator of George Gershwin's "Rhapsody in Blue," whose signature compositions were portentous concert suites.
 But Grofé withdrew, and it is to Kollmar's credit that he realized that he had a top-rate pop-song composer available in Waller.
 Waller's double duty as composer and performer was short-lived.
 During a cash crisis and in an advanced state of intoxication, Waller threatened to leave the production unless Kollmar bought the rights to his Early to Bed music for $1,000.
 (This was typical of Waller, who often sold melodies for quick cash when in his cups.
 The evidence suggests, for example, that the standards "I Can't Give You Anything but Love" and "On the Sunny Side of the Street" were Waller tunes.)
 Waller came to his senses the next day, but Kollmar decided that his drinking habits made him too risky a proposition for eight performances a week.
 From then on, Waller was the show's composer only, with lyrics by George Marion.

 In the early 1940s, Kollmar portrayed the role of Dennis Pierce on the radio series Pretty Kitty Kelly on CBS Radio.
-From 1945 to 1950, Kollmar portrayed Boston Blackie on the radio program of the same name on the Mutual Broadcasting System.
+From 1945 to 1949, Kollmar portrayed Boston Blackie on the radio program of the same name, a Ziv-produced syndicated series which mostly ran on Mutual Broadcasting System stations.
 He also had lead roles in other radio shows including Gang Busters, Grand Central Station and the soap opera Bright Horizon.